Charlayne Woodard

 Charlaine "Charlayne" Woodard (born December 29, 1953) is an American playwright and actress.
 She is a two-time Obie Award winner as well as a Tony Award and Drama Desk nominee.
 She was a series regular on the hit FX TV series Pose.
 She played the title role in the Showtime movie Run For The Dream: The Gail Devers’ Story.
 Starring as Cindy in the ABC Movie of the Week, Woodard was the first black Cinderella portrayed on TV or film.
-Currently, she is in Marvel Studios' upcoming limited TV series Secret Invasion, which is scheduled to premiere in early 2023.
+She is in Marvel Studios' miniseries Secret Invasion as Priscilla Fury, which premiered on June 21, 2023.

 Career

-Woodard began her professional career in 1976 performing in the road company of Don't Bother Me I Can't Cope, written by Mickey Grant and directed by Vinette Carroll, the first black female director on Broadway.
-In 1977, she made her Broadway debut in the revival of Hair, directed by Tom O’Horgan; played a supporting role in the movie version of Hair, directed by Milos Forman; starred as Cindy in the NBC Movie of the Week, Cindy; and performed on The Johnny Carson Show.
+Woodard began her professional career in 1976 performing in the road company of Don't Bother Me I Can't Cope, written by Micki Grant and directed by Vinette Carroll, the first black female director on Broadway.
+In 1977, she made her Broadway debut in the revival of Hair, directed by Tom O’Horgan; played a supporting role in the movie version of Hair, directed by Milos Forman; starred as Cindy in the NBC Movie of the Week, Cindy; and performed on The Tonight Show.